umes123/node-project/README.md

   # requestBody:
   {
-	"DOB": "04/02/1994",                   // must follow this format (regex implemented) "email": "dmoharana4@gmail.com",      // email validation implemented (regex) "password":"Banda@12",             // password will be stored in DB after Hashing (min 8 letter password, with at least a symbol, upper and lower case letters and a number)
+	"DOB": "04/02/1994",                   // must follow this format (regex implemented) "email": "email@gmail.com",      // email validation implemented (regex) "password":"Banda@12",             // password will be stored in DB after Hashing (min 8 letter password, with at least a symbol, upper and lower case letters and a number)
-	"username": "Debasish", // username is unique (If another user tries to register with same username then it will throw error)
-	"role": "Admin"            // must be one of ("Admin" or "User") case sensitive }                       //(All the fields are required)
+	"username": "umesh", // username is unique (If another user tries to register with same username then it will throw error) "role": "Admin"            // must be one of ("Admin" or "User") case sensitive }                       //(All the fields are required)